Freiherr5/TMDrefined/README.md

 ---
 ### Purpose

-Biochemical / Bioinformatics application
+Bioinformatics application
-TMDrefined is a simple application for transmembrane domain (TMD) start and stop position redefinition.
+TMDrefined is a simple application for transmembrane domain (TMD) start and stop position re-definition.

 ---
 ### Description

-It was designed as a result of the high heterogeneity of predictions between state-of-the-art annotation softwares.
+It was designed as a result of the high heterogeneity of predictions between state-of-the-art annotation-softwares.

-It tries to learn from the patterns of the combined annotation-software predictions and refine the TMD-annotation of an initial guess (e.g. via UniProt).
+It attempts to learn from the patterns of the combined annotation-software predictions and refine the TMD-annotation of an initial guess (e.g. via UniProt).

 ---